JoepvanDam/data-agent/test/full_results.md

 Adding all previous things to the prompt (so making use of caching): 0.671075$ Removing system prompt when formatting (so no caching): 0.6673250000000001$

-This saves very little money, but sometimes there's errors that need to be handled, so it would go like this:
+This saves (a little) money, but sometimes there's errors that need to be handled, so it would go like this:
 1 error with caching: 0.7834875$
 1 error without caching: 0.79215$
 2 errors with caching: 3.91$